scikit-learn/blog/_posts/2026-01-06-enhancing-user-experience.md

 ## First milestone: Added interactive parameters table for each element

-The first milestone was introduced in`scikit-learn` 1.7 version.
+The first milestone was introduced in`scikit-learn` version 1.7, released in June 2025.
 A parameters table was added to the HTML representation of models, displaying parameter names and their corresponding values.
 Non-default parameters—those explicitly set by the user—are highlighted.
 In addition, a copy-to-clipboard button is available for each parameter name.
 The parameter name that is copied to the clipboard is the fully classified name, which is shown on hover as well.
 The parameters table is collapsed by default and can be opened by the user.

 The following two images show a pipeline table before and after the milestone.